saorisakaue/MIGWAS/README.md

 </div>

 ## Publication/Citation
-Our paper will appear soon!
+**Our paper will appear soon!**

-Sakaue S. et al. Integration of genetics and miRNA-target gene network identified disease biology implicated in tissue specificity. *Nucleic Acids Research.* In Press.
+Sakaue S. *et al.* Integration of genetics and miRNA-target gene network identified disease biology implicated in tissue specificity. <font color="PaleVioletRed">*Nucleic Acids Research.*</font> In Press.

 Please cite this paper if you use the software or any material in this repository.